Online Video Poker

 Jacks or Better12345

-How to Recognize Full-Pay Variations
+How to Recognise Full-Pay Variations

-Since there are different variations of video poker, the full-pay version of each one of them will look different.
-This being said, you are advised to stick to the basic variations of video poker if you wish to improve your advantage over the house.
+Since there are different variations of video poker, the full-pay version of each of them will look different.
+That being said, you are advised to stick to the basic variations of video poker if you wish to improve your advantage over the house.
 If you have mastered the optimal strategy for a certain video poker game, you are also advised to look for the best possible payouts.

 Let us say you wish to play Jacks or Better, you have learned the right strategy and you want to find the full-pay variant of the game.
 The two most important hands for this variation, and also for many others, are Full House and Flush.
-If you see that Full House pays 9 to 1 and Flush guarantees a payout of 6 to 1, then this is the full-pay version of Jacks or Better.
+If you see that a Full House pays 9 to 1 and a Flush guarantees a payout of 6 to 1, then this is the full-pay version of Jacks or Better.

 Also known as 9/6 Jacks or Better, this variation will give you the biggest advantage over the house and will hopefully allow you to land bigger wins.
-This being said, there are many 8/5 or even worse versions of the game online, so you should be careful when choosing the Jacks or Better variant to play.
+That being said, there are many 8/5 or even worse versions of the game online, so you should be careful when choosing the Jacks or Better variant to play.

 If you have mastered the strategy for Joker Wild, then you can expect the best results when you play its full-pay version.
-This would mean that Full House should pay 7 to 1, while the payouts for Flush must be to 1.
+This would mean that Full House should pay 7 to 1, while the payout for Flush must be 5 to 1.
 If you succeed in finding a 7/5 version of Joker Wild, you will be able to tilt the scales in your favour.

 Another full-pay video poker game you can enjoy is 10/7 Double Bonus.
 This version should offer a payout of 10 to 1 for Full House and 7 to 1 for Flush.
-If you come across such an option and use the right strategy, you have the chance to get the advantage over the house.
+If you come across such an option and use the right strategy, you have the chance to gain the advantage over the house.
 This will raise the RTP to 100.2%, allowing you better outcomes in the long run.

 How Video Poker Differs from Standard Poker

-The good thing about video poker is that there is no way for someone to prevail over you if you have a lower-ranking hand, for instance, Two Pair.
+The good thing about video poker is that there is no way for someone to prevail over you if you have a lower-ranking hand, for instance Two Pair.
 Since no other players are involved in the game, no one can beat your Two Pair with a Flush, for example.
-Furthermore, the “size” of the hands, for lack of a better word, is completely irrelevant in video poker since the worth of a nine-high Flush is precisely the same as that of a seven-high Flush.
+Furthermore, the “size” of the hands, for lack of a better word, is completely irrelevant in video poker, since the worth of a nine-high Flush is precisely the same as that of a seven-high Flush.

-Difference between Online Video Poker and Land-Based Video Poker
+Differences Between Online Video Poker and Land-Based Video Poker

 When you play video poker at land-based gambling facilities, however, there is the possibility of coming across VLT machines (Video Lottery Terminals).
-These may look like regular video poker games but the way the outcome of every game is determined will differ.
-Very similar to a lottery ticket, a VLT machine will allow you to simply bet on the hand that will appear on the screen.
+These may look like regular video poker games, but the way the outcome of every game is determined will differ.
+Very similar to a lottery ticket, a VLT machine will allow you simply to bet on the hand that will appear on the screen.